cneralich/tfe-tfc-migration-tool/README.md

 By default, the migration tool will load these values from a file named `vcs.json`, though a custom file path may also be provided via a command line argument at runtime (more on this below).

-* Note that GitHub App connections are not currently supported in this migration tool since those values can not currently be managed via the API.
+> **_Note:_** GitHub App connections are not currently supported in this migration tool since those values can not currently be managed via the API.

 ### 4. Choose Desired Runtime Arguments